Golden Entertainment: Stepping Up To The Big Leagues

 |

-Pro-Forma EbITDA (including synergies) 2018
+Pro-Forma EBITDA (including synergies) 2018

 |